CSharpTeoMan911/Eva/README.md

 <br>

 Eva uses natural language processing in two ways, and these are speech recognition and contextual command and content extraction.
-Both the SAPI and the Online Speech Recognition engines use natural language processing in order to extract the words from any audio medium, and these are built into both of the engines.
+Both the PocketSphinx and the Online Speech Recognition engines use natural language processing in order to extract the words from any audio medium, and these are built into both of the engines.

 <br>